Chapter 25:

 Well, you can guess, can't you?
 Ko went and broke the box on both fronts, being in the five and thirty per cent boxes.
 Lila says she’s never even heard of someone not only being compatible for the ceremony in the first place, never mind being in both the lesser camps at once.

 So instead of becoming a half-demon, half-human, Ko is now a full blooded demon - and her species?
-Nekomato, a Tier two, cat-spirit demon, taken very roughly from Japanese folklore.
+Nekomato, a Tier two, twin-tailed cat-spirit-demon, taken very roughly from Japanese folklore.

-Her level was reset to zero but her stats hold over.
+Her level was reset to zero, but her stats hold over.
 In essence, Ko is really friggin strong now!
-No more emotes either, she really has a tail and ears now, and can see better in the dark.
+No more emotes either, she really has two tails and ears now, and can see better in the dark.
 She was always oddly good at crazy athletics, so I guess that at least hasn’t changed much.
-I've never quite understood that, actually.
-Surely to move like a cat, you'd have to sort of, unlearn how to move your legs like a human, and how would you even do that?
+I've never quite understood that to be honest.
+Surely to move like a cat, you'd have to sort of unlearn how to move your legs like a human, and how would you even do that?

 That aside, it’s quite the transformation.
-I’d be lying if I didn’t say I have some reservations, I mean, it was a one-way operation - Ko has permanently changed her body, her species, to something that doesn’t even exist back in the old real world.
-My thoughts on it are a bit mixed, to be honest.
+I’d be lying if I didn’t say I have some reservations, I mean, it was a one-way operation - Ko has permanently changed her body, her species, to something that doesn’t even exist back in the old world.
+My thoughts on it are a bit mixed.
 That said, I’ve been quite busy myself.

 That wasn’t the only event of the last two weeks, you see, not even by half.
 The villagers we did manage to rescue, or rather that Lila did by saving us, numbered nearly one thousand.
 Their town was intact enough to rebuild in time, but they were injured, traumatised and exhausted.

-Past that, on the plains below the fort, is our new town.
-For now it's somewhat simple, rows of sturdy timber frame and wooden plank abodes, basic dirt tracks running between them - thankfully Escape's inclement weather is not like that of certain city builder games - these basic buildings should be safe from any freak tordnado.
-The Eslopfo joined forces with the villagers to get housing set up so fast, I helped too, given I was barred from involvement in Ko's bloodpact ceremony..
+Further out on the plains is our new town.
+For now, it's somewhat simple, rows of sturdy timber frame and wooden plank abodes, bare dirt tracks running between them.
+Thankfully, Escape's inclement weather is not like that of certain city builder games - these basic buildings should be safe from any freak tornadoes.

-There was, and still is, a lot of logistics to taking in a couple of hundred people.
-The Eslopfo graze grass, but that’s it; they don't drink or generate waste or much of any human complexity.
-The villagers are obstinately human; they need clean water, they need waste facilities, farms for food and more.
+There was, and still are, a lot of logistics to taking in a couple of hundred people.
+The Estlopfo graze grass, but that’s it; they don't drink or generate waste or much of any human complexity.
+The villagers are obstinately human; they need clean water, waste facilities, farms for food and much more.

-A bit surprisingly, Lila gave me quite a lot of the menu to use in helping out; access to things like temporary objects, supplies we couldn't get on short notice and so on.
-Honestly, I spent most of the last fortnight being a town planner of all things.
+Surprisingly, Lila gave me quite a lot of the menu to use in helping out - access to things like temporary objects, supplies we couldn't get on short notice and so on - I spent most of the last fortnight being a town planner of all things.

 That hasn't helped completely distract me from feeling a bit distant with Ko in her new role, but I'm happy for her.
 She seems really pleased to be Lila's blood sister, the second member of Clan Rowan.
 Well, I might just be their mutt, but I can live with that.
 I'm not as strong as them and my personality is rotten, but I sure can bark loud, haha…